September 25, 2018 – November 4, 2018

 Buzzard Creek may seem like a quintessential western town with its general mercantile, barbershop and saloon but don’t be fooled by the quaint building facades, this western outpost is home to a cast of ghostly characters and animated skeletons.
 Native Tucsonans will likely remember this creepy little community, which was one of several dioramas displayed at the Hidden Valley Inn Restaurant on Sabino Canyon Road in Northeast Tucson during the 1980s and early 90s.

-Created by woodcarver Jean LeRoy, the town features gun-slinging ghouls and emanates eerie lights and sounds from its buildings.
-The Mini Time Machine Museum of Miniature’s presentation will feature fifteen of LeRoy’s handcrafted structures, including an Opera House complete with phantom, a mission church and haunted mansion.
+Created by woodcarver Jean LeRoy, the ghost town features gun-slinging ghouls and emanates eerie lights and sounds from its buildings.
+The Mini Time Machine Museum of Miniature’s presentation will feature fifteen of LeRoy’s handcrafted structures, including an Opera House complete with phantom, a mission church, and haunted mansion.

 Included with museum admission.
 Free for museum members.